MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 ## Tracing

 You can use the tracing capabilities in Azure AI Foundry by creating a tracer.
-Logs are stored in Azure Application Insights and can be queried at any time and hence you need a connection string to it.
+Logs are stored in Azure Application Insights and can be queried at any time using Azure Monitor or Azure AI Foundry portal.
 Each AI Hub has an Azure Application Insights created for you.

-You can get the connection string by either:
+### Get your instrumentation connection string

+You can configure your application to send telemetry to Azure Application Insights either by:

-1. Using the connection string directly:
+1. Using the connection string to Azure Application Insights directly:

     ```python
     import os